alfredotasty/Project-Using-Besu-MultiTenant-Network/README.md

 # Project-Using-Besu-MultiTenant-Network
-Using private network blockchian to send private transaction in you tenant by register and choose the private tenant group
+this project about for using private network blockchian to send private transaction in you tenant by register and choose the private tenant group

 - Back-end Using Express.js/node.js 💻 🛠
 - Smart-contract using solidity/truffle 🫱🏻‍🫲🏼 🍄